 Los Angeles Lawyers Experienced in Employment Litigation

 Whether they are construction workers or office workers, many people are injured at their workplaces or because of work.
-The injury may be carpal tunnel syndrome, crushing injuries, broken bones, or other conditions.
+The injuries may include carpal tunnel syndrome, crush injuries, broken bones or other conditions.
 In most cases, a worker’s exclusive remedy against an employer whose negligence caused the injury is to file a workers’ compensation claim.
 An employee cannot sue an employer for its negligence most of the time.
 Many employers dislike dealing with workers’ compensation claims and try to dissuade employees from filing them.
 However, it is illegal for your employer to discriminate against you or retaliate against you for filing a workers’ compensation claim.
 You may have relief available to you under California Labor Code section 132(a) if this has happened to you.
-Call the Los Angeles employment lawyers at the Nourmand Law Firm to determine whether you may have a basis to bring a claim.
+Call the Los Angeles employment lawyers at The Nourmand Law Firm to determine whether you may have a basis to bring a claim.

 Asserting Your Rights Under California Labor Code Section 132(a)

 Under California Labor Code section 132(a), it is illegal for employers to discriminate against workers who are hurt in the course and scope of their jobs.
 If your employer has terminated you or threatened to terminate you because you have indicated your intent to file a claim for workers’ compensation, or because you have gotten a settlement, it can be charged with a misdemeanor.
 In that case, your compensation can be increased by half, or up to $10,000 alone, with your costs and expenses up to $250.
 You would also be entitled to reinstatement in your job, as well as reimbursement for your lost wages and lost benefits caused by your employer’s actions.